SathvikDachepalli/Complete-and-correction/README.md

 	To use need latest version of any Chromium or Firefox browser and at least a decent internet.
 As this pure JavaScript, this is completely dependent upon client-side internet and their facilities.

-# To understand the funcitonality:
+# To understand the functionality:
 Suggestion box gives you suggestions while typing, you can click on the suggestions or use arrows ↑ and ↓ to navigate through the menu bar.

 	refer suggestions.mp4